faizfrds/group-34-proj/README.md

 2. **Individual Class Page**:
    - Offers detailed information and resources for each class.
-   - Allows students to track assignments, review materials, and ultimatley monitor their progress.
+   - Allows students to track assignments, review materials, and ultimately monitor their progress.

 3. **Assignment Management**:
    - Includes a section to add assignments and their due dates